arnavjain321-prog/manutd-2007-08-style-profile/README.md

 - Nani and Giggs contributing situationally rather than as primary shooters

 This reflects Ferguson’s attacking structure:
-Ronaldo acted as the primary finisher, with Rooney and Tevez as hybrid creator-scorers.
+Ronaldo served as the primary finisher, with Rooney and Tevez acting as hybrid creator-scorers.

 ---